ysyk2021/the-microlearning-approach-to-team-building-fostering-collaboration-and-cohesion-among-employees/src/chapter-2-3.md

 Techniques for Overcoming Common Challenges in Team Building
 =====================================================================

-In the book "The Microlearning Approach to Team Building: Fostering Collaboration and Cohesion Among Employees," this chapter focuses on exploring techniques for overcoming common challenges in team building.
+This chapter focuses on exploring techniques for overcoming common challenges in team building.
 Building a cohesive and high-performing team is not without its obstacles, and understanding how to address these challenges can significantly enhance the success of team-building efforts.

 Identifying Common Challenges
 -----------------------------